 Nearsightedness or myopia, is the most common focusing problem in North America, affecting over 30% of the population.
 Nearsighted people can see things that are close, but they cannot see clearly in the distance.
 Nearsightedness usually results from an eye that is too long in relation to its focusing parts.

 Because of this extra length, the lenses cannot focus the light rays from distant objects on the retina.
 Instead, the images focus in the centre cavity of the eye and then diverge into a blur by the time they reach the retina.

-Most focusing problems like nearsightedness can be corrected with corrective lenses or refractive surgery.
+Most focusing problems like nearsightedness can be corrected with intraocular lenses or corneal refractive surgery.

 What is Farsightedness (Hyperopia)?

-Most focusing problems like farsightedness can be corrected with corrective lenses or refractive surgery.
+Most focusing problems like farsightedness can be corrected with IOLs or refractive surgery.

 What is Astigmatism?

 Astigmatism is a general inability of the eye to clearly focus images from any distance because of unequal curvatures of the cornea.
 Instead of being spherical, an astigmatic cornea has more curvature in one direction than another.
 It has two curvatures, similar to a football rather than a well-rounded basketball.